blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/011-check-block-schedule.md

 ## Run Slot Leader Check for Current Epoch
 Run the following command to check whether your pool is scheduled to mint a block in the current epoch.

-> ✅ This assumes you have a stakepoodid.txt file on your BP.
+> ✅ This assumes you have a stakepoolid.txt file on your BP.
 If not, follow steps [here](../005-register-pool/#step-81---create-stakepoolidtxt-file).
 >
 > ⚠️ Adjust paths if needed